rpolicastro/RNAseq/docs/run_workflow.md

 ## Quick Start

-An example workflow script 'main.py' is provided in the 'examples' directory.
+An example workflow script [main.py](https://github.com/rpolicastro/RNAseq/blob/master/examples/main.py) is provided in the *examples* directory.
 This file can be moved to the main repository directory, edited with the correct information, and run for an easy start.
 To run the script enter `python main.py`.

 ## Normal Start